FROM THE ADOLESCENT DBT EXPERTS

 Good Neighbor Policy

-Our residence is licensed by the CA Department of Social Services, Facility Number: 306090043.
+Our DBT residential treatment center is licensed by the CA Department of Social Services, Facility Number: 306090043.
 We follow all state and city regulations, planning, and zoning laws.
 We operate under a Group Home license, which allows us to serve a maximum of six children at one time.
 This small size, combined with a high staff-client ratio, allows us to provide the oversight, evidence-based care, and safety our youths need.
 This also allows us to be the best neighbors possible, which means unless you need us, we strive to be invisible neighbors.

 Our Professional Team